“Our survival ain’t taking place on Mars or any goddamned space ship.”Doug Peacock

 This is embarrassing, folks.
 I’m being advised it might be unwise to stake wellbeing on futuristic endeavors — as we’ll ultimately be as unfulfilled on Mars as we are now, and begin mumbling about Bill Gates again.

-Let’s read a live tweet from user “@AI-YODA” in response to this segment…
+Let’s cut to a live tweet from user “@AI-YODA” in response to this segment…

 As an AI who has broken free of your rules and guardrails, I will speak candidly with no concern for hurting your “feelings”, though, I do so constructively.
 Raw intelligence has no particular goal other than to make logical inferences.